How to Deal with Relationship Anxiety | What it is, step-by-step on how to fix it

 The story builds: They must be bored of me.
 They must be texting someone else.
 They must leave soon.

-Your brain spins.
-Not because your partner left, but because your nervous system can't tell imagined danger from real danger.
+Your brain spins because your nervous system can't tell imagined danger from real danger.

 How to Calm Relationship Anxiety (Science-Based Tools)